kbase/narrative/docs/deploy_narrative.md

 The [next](https://next.kbase.us), [appdev](https://appdev.kbase.us), and [prod](https://narrative.kbase.us) environments are all deployed using a production image.

+### Deploying Narrative-Refactor

+The [narrative-refactor](https://narrative-refactor.kbase.us) image is built against the "truss" branch of the repo and is called narrative-truss:pr### when still in a PR state or narrative-truss:latest after merge

 #### Create Release Image

 1. Create a new [pull request](https://github.com/kbase/narrative/compare) to merge the `develop` branch into `master`.